IC-Cache: Efficient Large Language Model Serving via In-context Caching: Background and Motivation

 \subsection{Opportunities for Repurposing Historical Requests}

-Recent advances have made strides in optimizing resource efficiency (e.g., through disaggregated resource allocation~\cite{zhong2024distserve, agrawal2023sarathi}) and user-perceived latency (e.g., via better request scheduling~\cite{vtc-osdi24, yu2022orca}) for individual requests and LLMs.
-Instead, we focus on a complementary opportunity that \emph{leverages historical requests as in-context examples to enable real-time knowledge transfer (distillation) on LLMs at scale}.
-By referencing cached responses from prior requests, LLMs can generate better responses and adaptively offload tasks from more expensive models.
-This ultimately reduces serving costs and latency without compromising response quality.
-Our approach is based on the following observations.
+Recent advances have made strides in optimizing resource efficiency (e.g., through disaggregated resource allocation~\cite{zhong2024distserve, agrawal2023sarathi}) and user-perceived latency (e.g., via better request scheduling~\cite{vtc-osdi24, yu2022orca, hygen-arxiv25}) for individual requests and LLMs.
+Instead, we explore a complementary opportunity: leveraging historical request-response pairs as in-context examples to enable \emph{live LLM capability augmentation} at scale.
+This strategy empowers smaller LLMs to produce higher-quality responses by imitating the behavior of larger models, thereby adaptively offloading traffic from them.
+The result is a system that significantly reduces serving costs and latency.
+Our approach builds on the following key observations.

-\paragraph{Voluminous requests lead to pervasive similarity.} With the rapid increase in the number of daily requests, semantic similarities between them are growing as well, further reinforced by the fact that users often have similar preferences.
+\paragraph{Voluminous requests lead to pervasive similarity.} With the rapid growth in daily LLM requests, semantic similarities among them are also increasing.
 We analyze the request similarity in three real-world datasets: MS MACRO (Bing Search requests)~\cite{msmarco} (1 million requests), Natural Questions (300K requests), and LMSys-Chat~\cite{lmsys-chat} (about 1 million requests).
-We extract the dense embedding (\ie, the model's semantic representation of text) of each request input using the T5-model~\cite{2020t5} and measure their cosine similarity ($\in$ [0, 1]), where 1 indicates identical requests.
-Figure~\ref{fig:similarity_ms} shows that more than 70\% of the requests have at least one other request with a cosine similarity greater than 0.8---compared to the 0.5 similarity of random request pairs.
+We extract the dense embedding (\ie, the model's semantic representation of text) of each request input using the popular T5-model~\cite{2020t5} and measure their cosine similarity ($\in$ [0, 1]), where 1 indicates identical requests.
+Figure~\ref{fig:similarity_ms} shows that more than 70\% of the requests have at least one other request with a cosine similarity greater than 0.8, a threshold commonly considered to reflect strong semantic overlap~\cite{semantic-nips18}, compared to the 0.5 similarity of random request pairs.

-\paragraph{Conventional caching design limits efficiency and quality.} The abundance of similar requests presents significant opportunities for leveraging historical responses.
-However, conventional caching designs, which rely on reusing cached responses when a new request matches a previously cached one, fall short in terms of both efficiency and quality.
-First, due to the varied phrasing of identical questions, exact match rates are very low, especially for long-context inputs.
-This significantly limits the effectiveness of directly reusing cached responses, as seen in recent advances such as~\cite{bang2023gptcache}.